B-AROL-O/RUCHE/README.md

 The following sections provide more details of the main blocks shown in the architecture diagram.

 For simplicity the components are grouped in packages which represent where the components have been deployed during the MCP-1st-Birthday Hackathon.
-However, the software architecture is based on Docker Containers, therefore the components may be relocated quite easily.
-For instance, most of the software components can be deployed inside a single Dev Container and developed from within Visual Studio Code as explained in one of the next chapters. flexible, being based on Docker containers a

-Each section details a package The components are enclosed into packages which
+However, most of the software components in the RUCHE architecture can run inside Docker Containers, therefore they may be relocated quite easily - for instance, they can be executed inside a [Dev Container](https://containers.dev/) and debugged using [Visual Studio Code](https://code.visualstudio.com/) as explained in chapter "How to run the RUCHE project".

 ### Package: Hugging Face Space

-The core of the application is `app.py`, a Gradio 6 application which can be deployed either inside a [Hugging Face Space](https://huggingface.co/spaces), or locally in a [Dev Container](https://containers.dev/) (see below) for development and test.
+The core of the RUCHE application is `app.py`, a [Gradio 6](https://www.gradio.app/) application which can be deployed either inside a [Hugging Face Space](https://huggingface.co/spaces), or locally in a [Dev Container](https://containers.dev/) for development and test.

 The main `app.py` implements a chatbot which acts as a main interface to the end-user.

-The chatbot waits for user inputs, then invokes the inference of a Large Language Model to analyze the user prompt and perform a suitable action in response.
+The chatbot waits for user inputs, then performs the inference using a LLM ([Large Language Model](https://en.wikipedia.org/wiki/Large_language_model)) to analyze the user prompt and execute a suitable action in response.

-In order to interact with the robots and provide more context to the LLM, `app.py` uses the tools exposed by `ros-mcp-server`, a  dedicated [MCP server](https://modelcontextprotocol.io/) whose purpose is to expose to the LLM the available topics of node `ros2_control` - one of the [ROS 2 Jazzy](https://docs.ros.org/en/jazzy/index.html) nodes which are available inside the `ros2_pkg` package.
+In order to interact with the robots and provide more context to the LLM, `app.py` uses the tools exposed by `ros-mcp-server`, a dedicated [MCP server](https://modelcontextprotocol.io/) whose purpose is to expose to the LLM the topics provided by `ruche_ros2_control` - one of the [ROS 2 Jazzy](https://docs.ros.org/en/jazzy/index.html) nodes which are available inside the `ros2_pkg` package.

 ### Package: Hugging Face Hub

 In its current implementation, the Large Language Model is provided by one [Inference Provider](https://huggingface.co/docs/inference-providers/) available through Hugging Face InferenceClient API.

 This approach simplified a lot the deployment of the RUCHE application, which did not have to deal with installing and running the LLM locally.